 August 16th, 2018 | Vincenza Caruso-Valente, Sterling Talent Solutions

-Low Unemployment Rate Challenge: Unfilled Jobs and a Candidate-Driven Market
+Low Unemployment Rate Challenge: on the Candidate-Driven Market

 In April 2018, the monthly unemployment numbers hit their lowest rate since April 2000.
 At 3.9 percent unemployment, jobs are more plentiful than they have been in years.
 Companies are continuing to hire and create jobs at a steady pace.
 According to Andrew Chamberlain, Glassdoor’s chief economist in an article in Business Insider, “That’s good news for workers, as growing labor shortages in tech, skilled trades, and healthcare are putting more workers in the driver’s seat when it comes to negotiating for pay — we expect to see more upward pressure on wages throughout summer 2018 as a result.”
 Although retail chains such as Toys R Us, Babies R Us are going out of business and large retailers such as JCPenney, Kmart, Sears, Macy’s and Walgreens closing stores, the retail industry continues to add jobs each month.